 You will tap into the benefits of this meditation practice immediately.
 It can reduce feelings of anxiety the first time you meditate.
 We become more familiar with our emotions and bodies.
 And it introduces us to a restful oasis.
 Thus, giving our active mind a place to recharge.

 The goals here are twofold.
 First, we are getting more in touch with our bodies.
 Second, we are enhancing our observational skills.
 Another critical point, most seated forms of meditation have these two elements at their core.

 Meditation Techniques Next Steps

 The next step is with a more in-depth practice of seated and moving mindfulness.
-This next-level has a few more steps.
+This next level has a few more steps.
 However, it also brings with it additional benefits.
 Mindfulness is awareness with purpose.
-All of your perceptive skills are brought into focus.
+We bring perceptive skills into focus.
 You can learn more about these next steps by following the above link.